Cryaniptic/P4S/main.typ

 The sample will want an atmosphere that mimics that of earths to maintain healthy condition, supplying gasses such as CO2 and Oxygen.
 These will be consumed over the duration of the mission, however variables such as rate of consumption, ideal mixture, and pressure are all unknown and will need testing.
 Ideally the sample can survive on a small volume of atmosphere long enough to run the mission.

-Additionally depending on the mission launch provider, more testing will need to be done as well as certification to launch a pressurised container.
+Additionally depending on the mission launch provider, more testing/validation will need to be done as well as certification to launch a pressurised container.
+This will likely be a significant cost factor in the project.

 == Vibration